 Other extraordinary circumstances resulted from the systemic nature of the government misconduct.
 Counsel had to: 1) identify which of a vast number of clients had viable claims; 2) contact all of those clients; 3) file a vast number of petitions for those with legitimate claims; 4) operate with limited state resources strained by the volume of filings; 5) stop filing petitions in order to research and brief issues raised due to the Superior Court's abrupt and drastic amendment to Rule 61 without notice to counsel; 6) prepare for, participate in, and submit briefing following a 3-day evidentiary hearing to uncover further evidence of OCME misconduct; and 7) repeatedly supplement filed motions with new evidence of misconduct that continued to trickle out over the next two or more years.

 (D.I.
-15 at 8-9)
+15 at 9)

 Petitioner's equitable tolling argument is unavailing.
 To begin, the events on Petitioner's "list" of alleged "extraordinary circumstances" do not constitute extraordinary circumstances for equitable tolling purposes.
 See Hendricks v.
 Johnson, 62 F. Supp.
 3d 406, 411 (D. Del.
 2014)(explaining that "attorney error, miscalculation, inadequate research, or other mistakes" do not amount to extraordinary circumstances for equitable tolling purposes).
 Even if these "events" could somehow be construed as extraordinary, Petitioner has not demonstrated that they actually prevented him from filing a basic habeas petition.
 See Ross v.
 Varano, 712 F.3d 784, 803 (3rd Cir.
 2013)("[F]or a petitioner to obtain relief [via equitable tolling] there must be a causal connection, or nexus, between the extraordinary circumstances he faced and the petitioner's failure to file a timely federal petition.").
 For instance, Petitioner concedes that, as of April 15, 2014, he had a reasonable basis to conclude that drug evidence of all types at the OCME had been compromised, and at least one lab employee had been tampering or stealing evidence.
 (D.I.
-15 at 7) Given this concession, the Court is not persuaded by Petitioner's assertion that he could not have filed his Rule 61 motion before December 19, 2014.
-Additionally, since Petitioner was aware of enough basic facts of the OCME scandal in April 2014, he has failed to demonstrate that he was actually prevented from filing a timely protective petition5 in this Court before the expiration of AEDPA's limitations period on September 22, 2014.
-See Ross, 712 F.3d at 803 (3rd Cir.
-2013).
-Finally, while a habeas petition filed on or around the time he filed his Rule 61 motion (December 19, 2014) would still have been
+15 at 7) Given this concession, the Court is not persuaded by Petitioner's assertion that he could not have filed his Rule 61 motion before January 16, 2015.
+Additionally, since Petitioner was aware of enough basic facts of the OCME scandal in April 2014, he has failed to demonstrate that he was prevented from filing a basic protective petition4 in this Court before September 21, 2016.
+See Ross v.
+Varano, 712 F.3d 784, 803 (3rd Cir.
+2013)("[F]or a petitioner to obtain relief [via equitable tolling] there must be a causal connection, or nexus, between the extraordinary circumstances he faced and the petitioner's failure to file a timely federal petition.").
+While a habeas petition filed on or around April 2014 or even January 2015 would still have been untimely, Petitioner's act of filing a protective petition around that time would have helped to demonstrate reasonable diligence on Petitioner's part.
+See, e.g., Valverde v.
+Stinson, 224 F.3d 129, 134 (2d Cir.
+2000)(once the extraordinary circumstance ends, petitioner must exercise reasonable diligence in filing his petition).